yunakangdev/portfolio/README.md

   2. H20: use boot timeout tool to increase the boot time
      changed the boot time to 150 seconds

-- [x] 2020/12/31 : Switch icons on mouse hover in CSS => too slow
+- [x] 2020/12/31 : Switch icons on mouse hover in CSS

-  1. Before : CSS
+  1. Before : CSS => too slow
       .class img:hover {
      content: url('');
      };

-  2. After : HTML
+  2. After : HTML => solved
      `<img src="" onmouseover="this.src=''" onmouseout="this.src=''">`